 The Hamlin dream

-My dream is to eradicate obstetric fistula from Ethiopia.
+My dream is to eradicate obstetric fistula.
+Forever.
 I won’t do this in my lifetime, but you can in yours.

 – Dr Catherine Hamlin